mattparker/lamplighthelp/source/32 Creating and Editing Data Views.md

-# 32 Creating and Editing List Data Views
+# 32 Creating and Editing Data Views

 1. Click on {{Group}}s on the top menu bar